octoenergy/public-conventions/patterns.md

   this layer, just the translation of the interface event into a application- or domain-layer call.

-- `application` - where the "use-cases" of the application live.
-Use-cases are the actions that the application supports (eg "submit a meter-reading", "regsiter a new account", "process a move-out").
-The use-case package should contain functionality to orchestrate that journey can call into the domain layer for re-usable domain functionality that doesn't belong to one particular use-case.
+- `application` - where the "use cases" of the application live.
+Use-cases are the actions that the application supports (eg "submit a meter reading", "register a new account", "process a move-out").
+This layer should contain functionality for orchestrating each use-case journey.
+It can call into the domain layer for re-usable domain functionality that doesn't belong to one particular use-case.